A passion for entrepreneurship

 by Michelle Mondo

-That hands-on business training took off when Hodge’s job booking music acts for a bar in San Marcos sparked an idea for a booking service, which he named EEVET.
-He learned coding and software development.
-The goal was to match bands with places to perform.
-In 2017, he attended the Collision Conference and Project Music in Nashville, Tenn., and was awarded $40,000 in financing and another $350,000 in sponsorships.
+That hands-on business training took off when Hodge’s job booking music acts for bars in Waco and San Antonio sparked an idea for a booking service, which he named EEVET Inc. He learned statistics and software development with the goal of matching bands with venues.
+In 2017, he was invited to pitch at Collision Conference in New Orleans and then was accepted to the Project Music accelerator in Nashville.
+EEVET, for which Hodge is CEO, was awarded $40,000 in financing and another $350,000 in sponsorships.

 Experiential learning